oat-sa/taohub-user-guide/User Guide 3.3/Interactions/associate-interaction.md

 ### Shuffling the choices

 Check the *Shuffle choices* box.
 This will help disguise the matched pairs you have entered for the question.
-If this is not clicked, how you've entered the tiles will be how they will appear to the test-taker.
+If this is not clicked, how you've entered the tiles will be how they appear to the test-taker.

 ### Limiting the use of a choice